hari170465/enpm611-project-test/README.md

                 --user                    Optional parameter to focus on a specific user
         ```

-#### **Modular Code Structure**
+### **Modular Code Structure**
 I re-organized the project into distinct modules and packages, separating concerns and facilitating easier navigation and maintenance.

 ### Builder Design Pattern
-Using the builder pattern to create the arginfo object enhances code readability and maintainability.
+- Using the builder pattern to create the ArgInfo object enhances code readability and maintainability.
-It provides a clear approach to construct the object.
+- It provides a clear approach to construct the object.
-It ensures all required properties are initialized by the user.
+- It ensures all required properties are initialized by the user.
-It reduces the risk of inconsistent states.
+- It reduces the risk of inconsistent states.
-It allows easy modifications or extensions without altering the core logic.
+- It allows easy modifications or extensions without altering the core logic.
-It abstracts the construction details, leading to cleaner and more organized code.
+- It abstracts the construction details, leading to cleaner and more organized code.
-It simplifies testing and debugging, as each step of the object creation is isolated and manageable.
+- It simplifies testing and debugging, as each step of the object creation is isolated and manageable.

 ## How to Run the Program